 ESCALATE Synthesis Projects

-ESCALATE offers innovative education to its PhD students in the form of ESCALATE Synthesis Projects.
-These projetcs are designed as a two-part series of education and research workshops (one at a partner institution and one at the UFZ) and addresses doctoral researchers and other scholars in the early stages of their career.
+ESCALATE offered innovative education to PhD students in the form of Synthesis Projects.
+These projects were designed as a two-part series of education and research workshops (one at a partner institution and one at the UFZ) and addressed doctoral researchers and other scholars in the early stages of their career.

 The main concepts and aims covered by ESCALATE Synthesis Projects are: